 This category also includes business people who enter Canada to supervise the installation of specialized machinery purchased or leased outside Canada or to supervise the dismantling of equipment or machinery purchased in Canada for relocation outside Canada.

-Further, trainers and trainees is also covered in this provision.
+Further, trainers and trainees are also covered in this provision.
 Those entering Canada to provide familiarization or training to prospective users or to maintenance staff on the upkeep of specialized knowledge will also be considered business professionals.

 Often, such applications do not require submission and are filed or requested at a port of entry.
-Being ill prepared can be a time consuming and extremely stressful experience if an officer is unsatisfied with your documentation or situation.
+Being ill-prepared can be a time-consuming and extremely stressful experience if an officer is unsatisfied with your documentation or situation.

 Akrami & Associates has helped many American business visitors enter Canada.
-Allow us to review the merits of your case and your intedned purpose in Canada so that we can make your business goals a reality.
+Allow us to review the merits of your case and your intended purpose in Canada so that we can make your business goals a reality.